 Step 13 - Brush the beaten egg over the tops of the buns.

-Step 14 - Pipe crosses over the top of the buns and bake for 15-20 minutes.
-The buns may need to be turned during the last 5 minutes of the bake for an even golden brown colour.
+Step 14 - Pipe crosses over the top of the buns and bakes for 15-20 minutes.
+The buns may need to be turned during the last 5 minutes of the bake for an even golden brown color.

 Hot cross bun glaze